PART 2A OF FORM ADV: FIRM BROCHURE

 The products and services available from brokers include both internally generated items (such as proprietary research reports prepared by employees of the broker-dealer), as well as items acquired by the broker-dealer from third parties (such as outside research prepared by third-party research firms).
 Research services may include, but are not limited to, written information and analyses concerning specific securities, companies, or sectors; market, financial, and economic studies and forecasts; financial publications; news, quotation, statistics, and pricing services; discussions with research personnel; databases; and services utilized in the investment management process.
 Brokerage services may include, but are not limited to, clearance, settlement, custody, securities lending and financing, and recordkeeping.

 Investment research and brokerage services received through soft dollar arrangements may be used by Evercore Wealth in servicing various clients, and not all such services will necessarily benefit all clients.
 In addition, investment research and brokerage services received through soft dollar arrangements may benefit clients whose brokerage commissions did not generate the soft dollars used to pay for such services (e.g., research obtained for fixed income securities management through commissions generated by equity securities transactions; or clients with directed brokerage arrangements, as discussed below).
 Generally, trades for clients whose accounts are custodied at a broker-dealer will be executed through the custodial broker-dealer and, may or may not, depending on the Firm’s arrangement with the broker-dealer, generate soft dollars.
-In some cases, Evercore Wealth may instruct the custodial broker-dealer to “step out” a transaction to another broker-dealer which may incur additional costs to clients.
+In some cases, such as in order to aggregate the trade or obtain a desired price, Evercore Wealth may instruct the custodial broker-dealer to “step out” a transaction to another broker-dealer which may incur additional costs to clients and may generate soft dollars.
 Trades for clients whose accounts are held by non-broker custodians will be executed with broker-dealers through which Evercore Wealth may generate soft dollars.

 In some instances, Evercore Wealth may obtain a product or service that is used, in part, for Section 28(e) eligible purposes and, in part, for other purposes.
 In such instances, Evercore Wealth will make a good faith effort to determine the relative proportion of the product or service used to assist it in carrying out its investment decision-making responsibilities and the relative proportion used for administrative or other purposes outside Section 28(e).
 Such determination will be made based on the actual use of the product or service by Evercore Wealth’s personnel.
 The proportion of the product or service attributable to assisting Evercore Wealth in carrying out its investment decision-making responsibilities will be paid through brokerage commissions generated by client transactions.
 The determination of the appropriate allocation of “mixed use” products and services creates a potential conflict of interest between Evercore Wealth and its clients.